CindyMcC/Module_19_Neural_Network_Charity_Analysis/README.md

 # Results
 ## •	Data Preprocessing<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o	The dataset contained an “Is Successful” field that indicated the success of past donations. was used as the target of the processing.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o	The dataset contained an “Is Successful” field that indicated the success of past donations.
+This field was used as the target of the processing.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o	The features for the model were determined to be the following columns of data:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, ASK_AMT